andylemin/PFUI/DECISIONS.md

 says, which is the right place for it: the operator sets it knowing why (browsers caching past the TTL), rather than inheriting a hidden minimum.
-The Redis `EXPIRE` written alongside each key stays a backstop for the scan loop and is floored at one second, because Redis treats `EXPIRE 0` (or negative) as "delete now".
+The Redis `EXPIRE` written alongside each key stays a backstop for the scan loop and is floored at one second, because Redis reads `EXPIRE 0` as "delete now".

 ## Unbound is built from a release tag, resolved at install time